SimulationStudy Class

 A streamlined guide using the SimulationStudy manager.

-Use the SimulationStudy manager to handle the entire lifecycle: storage, diagnostics, active refinement, and analysis.
+Use the SimulationStudy manager to handle the entire lifecycle: storage, diagnostics, active refinement, analysis, and intelligent caching.

 Note